JT-41000 CI Flexo Printing Press

-The flexo printing press has many benefits, not the least of which is that, the most commonly used inks are water-based, making them easier to deal with and drying faster.
+The flexo printing press has many benefits, not the least of which is that the most commonly used inks are water-based, making them easier to deal with and drying faster.

 - The technique of making flexo printing plates is quite simple, and it may be quickly adapted to a variety of substrates.

 - The high print quality and registration precision of CI (Central Impression) flexo printing are widely known.
-The recent advancements in in-line flexo printing presses have allowed flexographic presses to compete against gravure and lithographic machines in industries like fibre-board packaging manufacturing.
+The recent advancements in in-line flexo printing presses have allowed flexographic presses to compete against gravure and lithographic machines in industries like fiber-board packaging manufacturing.

 - Flexo presses are capable of printing on a wide range of substrates.

 - When compared to gravure, the flexo press requires less setup time, resulting in less waste.

 - A flexo press uses water-based ink or UV/UV ink.

 - LED inks are far more environmentally friendly than gravure inks.

 - Flexo presses are excellent for medium to long-run tasks.